IoTLogicChecker/IoTLogicChecker/README.md

 # IoTLogicChecker
-The IoT-Logic Checker, a tool enabling automatic logic reasoning to identify logic weaknesses.
+The IoT-Logic Checker, a tool enabling automatic logic reasoning to identify logic weaknesses in RTE policy.

 ## Requirement
 + \*nix (tested under Linux, other platform may have bugs)